📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 How Selling to Simply Sold RE Clears Tax Liens

-3. At closing, all liens are paid from sale proceeds before you receive anything.
-If you owe $18,000 in back taxes and have a $40,000 mortgage balance on a home we're purchasing for $110,000, the title company pays the County Treasurer $18,000 and the lender $40,000 — and you receive the remaining $52,000.
+3. At closing, those liens are paid from the sale proceeds before you see a dollar.
+Say you owe $22,000 in back taxes and carry a $95,000 mortgage on a house we're buying for $360,000 — the title company sends the County Commissioner of Finance $22,000 and the lender $95,000, and the remaining $243,000 comes to you.

 Westchester County Tax Resources

-Delinquent tax status, payment plans, in-rem foreclosure schedule — see westchestergov.com
+Delinquent tax status, payment plans, in-rem foreclosure schedule

 NY STAR credit